Runner Interface

 - intake workflow commands

-- adapter dispatch strategy
+- custom adapter dispatch strategy beyond the shipped

 Those are runner features or adjacent product surfaces.
 The runner interface is the governed execution boundary.